wrapl/rabs/docs/vmounts.rst

 .. note::

-   When using :mini:`subdir` with a virtual mount, the target path should be used, not the source, even though the :file:`build.rabs` file likely in the source directory. ``rabs`` will treat the target path as part of the project and only use the source directory for finding files, including the :file:`build.rabs` file.
+   When using :mini:`subdir` with a virtual mount, the target path should be used, not the source, even though the :file:`build.rabs` file in likely in the source directory. ``rabs`` will treat the target path as part of the project and only use the source directory for finding files, including the :file:`build.rabs` file.